A Condensed History Pt. 2

 Flick the Switch

 This all sounds like a switch was flipped, out with the old and in with the new, Punk replaced Prog.
 This is how it is portrayed now and how it was portrayed then but not so.
 Prog and other forms of music existed along side.
 The music industry jumped ship, along with the music press and you would be forgiven for thinking it was all over, bar the shouting.
 For me, I fully felt at home with Punk but I didn’t destroy my other albums.
-I did however sell a significant portion of them but I’ll get to that.
+I did however sell a significant portion of them, much to my regret, but I’ll get to that.
 I still loved all the songs, albums and bands I had listened to, collected and seen.
 They had been added to the canon of musicfan6160 and filed under, see later.

 I saw Punk as an explosion of music, fashion and politics – a whole something new to immerse myself in.

 You have to remember that at this time, its shock value was total.
 Every right thinking person in the land was barring their doors and calling the police if somebody walked past with short hair, never mind a Mohican.
-A safety pin in the side of the mouth (whether it pierced the cheek or not) was a potent symbol.
+A safety pin in the side of the mouth (whether it pierced the cheek or not, like mine) was a potent symbol.
 I had been moaned at for having long hair (it wasn’t long) by my Father.
 I went out and had it all cut off to a Number 4.
 Still got moaned at.
 When I Henna’d it, you’d have thought the world was caving in.

-Wide jeans were swapped for narrow black trousers with zips inserted in the legs, T-shirts were ripped and pinned and the Denim jacket was replaced with a black leather Biker’s jacket (this was before I became a Vegetarian, along with mu).
+Wide jeans were swapped for narrow black trousers with zips I inserted in the legs, T-shirts were ripped and safety-pinned and the Denim jacket was replaced with a black leather Biker’s jacket (this was before I became a Vegetarian, along with mu).
 Oh, and mohair jumpers.
 I also must admit, some new records were also purchased.